AntL24/P7-Groupomania/README.md

 Frontend : open the terminal in the \front folder and run "npm install" in order to install the dependencies.
 Type "ng serve" or "npm start" to activate the front server of the site.

 Backend : open the terminal in the \back folder.
 Install dependencies with "npm i".
 Load nodemon: "npm install -g nodemon", and finally, launch the back with the command: "nodemon index.js".
-Don't forget to put the psql server online et to connect with pgadmin: the database dump is attached to the project folder.
+Don't forget to put the psql server online and to connect with pgadmin: the database dump is attached to the project folder.

 In case of difficulties during the initial connection to the server from node, set up a connection link to the database.
 This avoids confusion by the software between the username of the windows session and the pgadmin user.